 Tabot confronts Niemand, to no avail.
 The Visarian angry mob, lying in wait for the Wolf Man, see strange lights in Niemand's lab.
 The Monster awakens, and Niemand is finally ready to operate on Talbot.

-The moon rises, Ilonka tries to shoot Talbot, but can't do it.
+The moon rises, Ilonka tries to shoot Talbot, but can't bring herself do it.
 Talbot transforms and runs off.
 Ilonka follows.
-He attacks her, but she shoots him dead.
-Daniel finds Ilonka;s body next to Talbot's.
-Blaming Niemand for not curing Talbot, Daniel attacks him.
+He attacks her, and she shoots him dead.
+Daniel finds Ilonka's body next to Talbot's.
+Blaming him for not curing Talbot, Daniel attacks Niemand.
 The Monster rises and throws Daniel out of a window.
 The villagers attack with surprisingly precise shouts of 'It's the Frankenstein Monster!'
 Again, Viseria!

 The Monster picks up the dying Niemand, but is driven off by the villagers' torches.
 He staggers out into the swamp, pursued by the mob.
 Niemand warns the Monster he's going the wrong way, but the Monster keeps going and they both sink into the quicksand.
 The end.

 That's quite a long summary to cover a very slight movie.
 I think the reason for this is that House of Frankenstein is not really one story, but rather three.
 Consequently there's a surprising amount of plot.
 There's a Dracula movie, a Wolf Man movie and a Frankenstein movie all jostling for space in the same short running time.
-None of these are awful films for their running time, but by the same token they don't come together in anything like a satisfying whole.
+None of these are awful short films by any means, but by the same token they don't come together into a satisfying whole.
 And, critically, at no time do any of the three led monsters interact with one another in any meaningful way.

 The Dracula story, for example is just a cut down version of the basic Dracula plot.
 Evil vampire attempts to seduce woman to her doom is thwarted by the actions of heroic men.
 Western movie star John Carridine is no Lugosi, but he still makes a pretty decent Dracula.
-Could he anchor a full length version of Dracula?
+Could he have anchored a full length version of Dracula?
 I don't know.
-But he's suave enough and has enough presence to do a fine job in this cut down version.
+But he's suave enough and has enough presence to do well in this cut down version.